Bob Ludwig: Biography

-At the age of eight in South Salem, New York, Ludwig was so fascinated with his first tape recorder, that he used to make recordings of whatever was on the radio.
+At the age of eight in South Salem, New York, Ludwig was so fascinated with his first tape recorder that he used to make recordings of whatever was on the radio.
 Ludwig is a classical musician by training, having obtained his bachelor's and master's degrees from the Eastman School of Music of the University of Rochester in New York.
 He was also involved in the sound department at Eastman, as well as being principal trumpet of the Utica Symphony Orchestra.
 Inspired by Phil Ramone when he came to Eastman to teach a summer recording workshop, Ludwig ended up working as his assistant.
 Afterwards, he was contacted and offered work with Ramone at A&R Recording.
-Together, they did sessions on projects with The Band, Peter, Paul & Mary, Neil Diamond and Frank Sinatra.

 After a few years at A&R, Ludwig received an offer from Sterling Sound, where he eventually became a vice president.
 After seven years at Sterling, he moved to its competitor, Masterdisk, where he was vice president and chief engineer.
-In December 1992, Ludwig left Masterdisk to start his own record mastering facility in Portland, Maine, named Gateway Mastering Studios, Inc. He, along with Adam Ayan are the two mastering engineers who work at Gateway Mastering.
+In December 1992, Ludwig left Masterdisk to start his own record mastering facility, Gateway Mastering Studios, in Portland, Maine.